Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 Nicotine is the only optional ingredient in DIY E-Liquid.
 We strongly advise you avoid nicotine if you don’t need it.
 It’s a highly addictive substance and your DIY shortfill will taste just as good without it.

 The nicotine booster you add to a DIY Vape Juice is identical to the booster you would add to a ‘normal’ bottle of shortfill.
-You buy a booster shot consisting of either ‘freebase’ nicotine or nicotine salts, then you add that booster to your shortfill.
 If you need more information, please take a look at our guide to adding nicotine to shortfill

 How do I make DIY E-Liquid?